-Up First NPR's Up First is the news you need to start your day.
+Up First from NPR NPR's Up First is the news you need to start your day.
 The three biggest stories of the day, with reporting and analysis from NPR News — in 10 minutes.
 Available weekdays at 6:30 a.m.
 ET, with hosts Leila Fadel, Steve Inskeep, Michel Martin and A Martinez.
 Also available on Saturdays at 9 a.m.
 ET, with Ayesha Rascoe and Scott Simon.
 On Sundays, hear a longer exploration behind the headlines with Ayesha Rascoe on "The Sunday Story," available by 8 a.m.
 ET.
 Subscribe and listen, then support your local NPR station at donate.npr.org.

 Support NPR's reporting by subscribing to Up First+ and unlock sponsor-free listening.
 Learn more at plus.npr.org/upfirst